 Now available in paperback with a new afterword.

 “Undoubtedly the best account we will ever have of how government and financial institutions dealt with what has come to be known as the Great Recession.” —New York Times Book Review

 Library Journal Best Core Nonfiction 2015

+In 2006, Ben S. Bernanke was appointed chair of the Federal Reserve.
+There would be little time to celebrate.
 The bursting of a housing bubble in 2007 exposed the hidden vulnerabilities of the global financial system, bringing it to the brink of meltdown.
-From the implosion of the investment bank Bear Stearns to the unprecedented bailout of insurance giant AIG, efforts to arrest the financial contagion consumed Bernanke and his team at the Fed.
-Around the clock, they fought the crisis with every tool at their disposal to keep the United States and world economies afloat.
+In this New York Times bestseller, now updated with a new afterword in the wake of Donald Trump’s election, Bernanke tells the inside story of how his team at the Fed fought the crisis with every tool at their disposal to prevent an economic collapse of unimaginable scale.

 “A fascinating account of the effort to save the world from another [Great Depression]. . . .
 Humanity should be grateful. ” —Financial Times

 “A careful, detailed, and exceptionally clear justification for the Fed’s aggressive actions to avert another Great Depression and resuscitate the American economy. ” —Washington Post